Oghma-Infinium/Twisted-Skyrim/FAQ.md

 ### Q: Why do I have a box in the top right of my screen, or why is my UI not at the edge of my screen?
 > A: I only own 16:9 monitors and I don't care to support ultrawide, especially when there aren't patches for all the UI mods that I use.

+### Q: How do I swap to the NSFW profile, or vice-versa?
+> A: Open Mod Organizer.
+Somewhere along the top will show what profile you have selected, by default it should be `Twisted Skyrim SFW`.
+Just swap the drop-down and select the profile you want.
+It is not recommended to swap to the sfw profile, from the nsfw profile mid save.
+Swapping from the sfw to nsfw profile should work just fine; however, in both of these instances you are on your own for any issues that may arise.
+I'd recommend viewing the [safe-save guide](https://github.com/Oghma-Infinium/Twisted-Skyrim/blob/main/README.md#loading-your-saves-and-saving).

 # Known Issues

 ### [Insert Male NPC] looks like he has tits / has a really big chest and arms!